-Protecting the Australian energy sector against increasingly sophisticated cyber threats is a matter of national importance - not only to ensure the security and reliability of electricity supply, but also for economic stability and national security.
+Protecting the Australia’s energy sector against increasingly sophisticated cyber threats and vulnerabilities is a matter of national importance - not only to ensure the security and reliability of energy supply, but also for our economic stability and national security.

-The move to protect the Australian energy sector from cyber threats has accelerated in 2020 with the publication of the Commonwealth’s updated Cyber Strategy and the Protecting Critical Infrastructure and Systems of National Significance consultation paper.
+The move to protect the Australian energy sector from cyber threats and vulnerabilities has accelerated in 2020 and 2021 with the publication of the Commonwealth’s updated Cyber Strategy and the Protecting Critical Infrastructure and Systems of National Significance bill.

-AEMO is working in partnership with the Commonwealth (Department of Industry, Science, Energy and Resources and the Department of Home Affairs) in the management and delivery of the 2020 report.
-The 2020 report scope will be expanded with additional energy sectors and non-AEMO grids and markets covered to provide valuable national energy cyber maturity insights ahead of the legislative changes.
+The Australian Government Department of Industry, Science, Energy and Resources (DISER) is working in partnership with AEMO in the management and delivery of the 2020-21 report.
+The scope of the 2020-21 report will be expanded to include the gas sub-sector, and non-AEMO grids and markets.
+This additional coverage will provide valuable national energy cyber security capability and maturity insights ahead of the legislative changes.

-For more details on the 2020 report timings - Cyber Security Events.
+For more details on the 2020-21 program schedule, please see the Cyber Security Events page.

-For further information on the Australian Energy Sector Cyber Security Framework (AESCSF), please contact the Project Team:
+For further information on the Australian Energy Sector Cyber Security Framework (AESCSF), or if you or your organisation has not received an invitation to participate in the program, please contact the Project Team:

 T: 1800 982 125